MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ## Choose an anchoring method for your guide

 The next step is to choose an anchoring method for your guide.
-Anchoring is how you tie your holograms to your real-world environment.
+Anchoring is a crucial step in creating a guide.
+It's how you tie your holograms to your real-world environment.
+If you don't anchor your guide properly, your holograms will be misaligned, and your operators will be confused and can even cause damage to machinery or parts.
 [Learn more about anchoring and how to create an anchor](anchor.md).

 ## Structure your guide in the Outline page